All right, news roundup, information overload hour.

 I have built my whole world around you.

-Tim is in love with another one.
+Tim is in love with another woman.

-I keep going over in my mind, and I have no idea how we got to this point.
+I keep going over it in my mind, and I have no idea how we got to this point.

 You don't know why you want to stay with him.